Astravets Nuclear Power Plant: Opposition

 The nuclear power plant plans have raised several concerns.
-Civil society groups have in 2008 campaigned and collected signatures against the construction of a nuclear power plant in Belarus.
+In 2008 opposition groups campaigned and collected signatures against the construction of a nuclear power plant in Belarus.

 In 2008 young members of the Belarusian People's Front have campaigned against possible Russian involvement in the construction of the plant and urged the Belarusian government to award the contract to build the nuclear power plant to a company based in a country other than Russia.

 Also in 2008 a group of Belarusian scientists founded a movement for a nuclear-free Belarus, claiming that the Belarusian government started preparations for the construction of the nuclear power plant before a moratorium adopted in 1999 was expired.
 The moratorium expired on 14 January 2009.

 On 1 July 2009, a Ukrainian NGO sent a complaint to the Implementation Committee of the Espoo Convention alleging numerous violations of the Espoo Convention.
 In particular, the complaint argues that Belarus is in violation of the requirements of the convention by pre-defining two key alternatives of the nuclear power plant construction – location and no-action alternative, as well as by not establishing an environmental impact assessment procedure that permits public participation.

 In December 2009 European ECO Forum Legal Focal Points submitted a complaint to the Compliance Committee of the Aarhus Convention challenging the legality of NPP construction due to violation of public participation rights provided by the Aarhus Convention.

+In 2014, the Espoo Convention parties found that Minsk had not fulfilled some of its obligations in the construction of the NPP.